2-generated axial algebras of Monster type $(2\beta, \beta)$: Proof of Theorem

-\end{theorem} \begin{proof} Let $V$ be a primitive axial algebra of Monster type $(2\bt, \beta)$ over a ring $R$ as in the statement, generated by the two axes $\bar a_0$ and $\bar a_1$.
+\begin{proof}[Proof of Theorem~\ref{nec}] Let $V$ be a primitive axial algebra of Monster type $(2\bt, \beta)$ over a ring $R$ of characteristic other than $2$, generated by the two axes $a_0$ and $a_1$.
 Then, by~\cite[Corollary~3.8]{FMS1}, $V$ is a homomorphic image of $\Vo\otimes_{\hat D} R$ and $R$ is a homomorphic image of $\Ro\otimes_{\hat D} R$.
-We identify the elements of $\hat D$ with their images in $R$ so that the polynomials $p_i$ and $q_i$ are considered as polynomials in $R[x,y,z,t]$ and $R[x,z]$, respectively.
-For each $i\in \Z$, let $\bar a_i$ be the image of the axis $a_i$.
-By Proposition~\ref{span} and Corollary~\ref{Rin}, the algebra $V$ is completely determined, up to homomorphic images, by the quadruple
+We identify the elements of $\hat D$ with their images in $R$ so that the polynomials $p_i$ and $q_i$ defined above are considered as polynomials in $R[x,y,z,t]$ and $R[x,z]$, respectively.
+For each $i\in \Z$, let $ a_i$ be the image of the axis $\ba_i$ and let